sharkinsspatial/reveal.js-big-template/slides.md

 - Lack of standardization reduces data interoperability for data users.<!-- .element: class="fragment" -->
 - The lack of a centralized indexing and search inteface makes data discovery and fusion impossible for data users.<!-- .element: class="fragment" -->
 ---
-Let's look at a concrete example.
+### Let's look at a concrete example.

 I'm a user who needs needs SAR data to do deforestation detection in a tropical region that is obscured by clouds.
 ---
 ![deforestation](https://digital-geography.com/wp-content/uploads/2016/11/deforest-comparison.png)
 ---
-Today I'd need to first search through the Registry of Open Data on AWS and then (if there was documentation) understand the underlying file structure the dataset uses.
+Today I'd need to first search through the Registry of Open Data on AWS.

+Then (if there was documentation) understand the underlying file structure the dataset uses.
 ---
 ![Sentinel1-data](assets/Sentinel-1_structure.png)
 ---